Does Bullying in Workplaces Affect Mental Health

 The effects of workplace bullying extend beyond the individuals directly involved.
 Companies where bullying is prevalent often suffer from:

-• High Turnover Rates: Employees are more likely to leave a toxic work environment, leading to increased recruitment and training costs.
+• High Turnover Rates: Employees are more likely to leave a toxic environment, increasing recruitment costs.

-• Reduced Productivity: Victims of bullying are less likely to be productive, often due to decreased motivation and the mental toll of their experiences.
+• Reduced Productivity: Victims are less productive due to decreased motivation and the mental toll of their experiences.

-• Poor Workplace Morale: A culture of bullying can lead to low morale among employees, resulting in a negative work atmosphere and reduced collaboration.
+• Poor Workplace Morale: A culture of bullying destroys morale, resulting in a negative atmosphere and reduced collaboration.

 Addressing Workplace Bullying